-Consider an infinite-horizon economy with a series of cohorts of risk-neutral households and traders.7 In each period, a continuum [0, N] of traders and a continuum $[0, N] \times [0, 1]$ of households are born.
-The assumption that for each trader there is a continuum of households implies that no single household each trader, the number of remaining other traders is uncertain; the bubble bursts when the market ceases to exist.
-Different to our model, higher risk does not imply a higher potential return for speculating traders.
-The resulting dynamics are quite different to ours.
+Consider an infinite-horizon economy with a series of cohorts of risk-neutral households and traders.
+In each period, a continuum [0, N] of traders and a continuum $[0, N] \times [0, 1]$ of households are born.
+The assumption that for each trader there is a continuum of households implies that no single household can influence a trader's balance sheet, or investment choice.
+Each household has an initial endowment of $l \in (0, 1)$ , and each trader owns 1-l non-storable consumption goods, such that the total endowment of one unit measure of

-^{6.} Using the latest US housing bubble as an example, we find that conditions that are favorable for the emergence of bubbles in our model were fulfilled.
+6. Using the latest US housing bubble as an example, we find that conditions that are favorable for the emergence of bubbles in our model were fulfilled.
 Increasingly international financial flows and more complex financial instruments obscured potential market depth.
 Furthermore, the Securities and Exchange Commission's 2004 decision to allow large investment banks to assume more debt raised their leverage and further increased uncertainty about market depth.
 Kaminsky and Reinhart (1999), among others, also indicate an empirical connection between financial liberalization, credit expansion, and bubble emergence.
 Moreover, Adelino et al. (2016) find evidence that house buyers were indeed attracted by the prospect of higher future prices.

-^{7.} Traders enter and exit the market in an OLG fashion to generate trade each period.
+7. Traders enter and exit the market in an OLG fashion to generate trade each period.
 We do not see this OLG structure as representing actual generations, but as a shortcut for non-modeled market imperfections, such as heterogeneous liquidity preferences of traders.

-can influence a trader's balance sheet, or investment choice.
-Each household has an initial endowment of $l \in (0, 1)$, and each trader owns 1-l non-storable consumption goods, such that the total endowment of one unit measure of households and one trader is normalized to unity.
+households and one trader is normalized to unity.
 Thus, N is the amount of wealth in the economy and the maximum market capitalization of any asset.
 We therefore call N market depth.
 It is fixed over time but unknown.
-Traders are thus uncertain about how many resources other traders can invest in a certain market.8 N is distributed with density f(N) and distribution F(N)with unbounded support.
-For our analysis, the most relevant statistic of the distribution function is the stable index $\gamma = \lim{N \to \infty} N f(N) / (1 - F(N))$, which, in the tail, denotes the probability that market depth will be exhausted for a marginal percentage increase in the price.
-Hence, γ measures the thinness of the tail or equivalently the precision of the information on market depth N. We will see that γ plays a crucial role in the evolution of bubbles.
-Specifically, bubbles cannot emerge if the tail is too thin.
-We make the technical assumption that N f(N)/(1-F(N)) is a constant for all N, such that F(N) follows a Pareto distribution, for $N \in [N_0, \infty)$, with $N_0 > 0$.
-If the distribution is not Pareto, our results still hold, γ needs to be replaced by the corresponding stable index.
-If $\gamma \to \infty$, the tail becomes arbitrarily thin and $N = N_0$ is the only possible realization.
-N_0 represents the lowest possible N, it drops out of the analysis at an early stage.
+Traders are thus uncertain about how many resources other traders can invest in a certain market.
+Assume that the distribution F(N) is a Pareto, for $N \in [N_0, \infty)$ , with $N_0 > 0$ .
+For our analysis, the most relevant statistic of the distribution function is the parameter $\gamma$ , which denotes the probability that market depth will be exhausted for a marginal percentage increase in the price.
+Hence, $\gamma$ measures the thinness of the tail or equivalently the precision of the information on market depth N. If $\gamma \to \infty$ , the tail becomes arbitrarily thin and $N = N_0$ is the only possible realization.
+We will see that in that case, bubbles cannot emerge. $N_0$ represents the lowest possible N, it drops out of the analysis at an early stage.

-$$F(N) = 1 - (N/N_0)^{-\gamma}$$ (1)
+$$F(N) = 1 - (N/N_0)^{-\gamma} \tag{1}$$

 There are two types of assets, safe assets (short: storage) of unlimited supply and a single risky asset (short: the asset) with a supply of one.
-Storage bears a risk-free return of Y > 1 to a trader.
-The return of the storage asset to a household is only λY , with $0 \leq \lambda < 1$.
-The inverse of λ thus measures the investment advantage of traders, which may arise because of higher abilities or better information.
+Storage bears a risk-free return of Y>1 to a trader.
+The return of the storage asset to a household is only $\lambda Y$ , with $0 \le \lambda < 1$ .
+The inverse of $\lambda$ thus measures the investment advantage of traders, which may arise because of higher abilities or better information.
 Because of these different returns, households can gain from lending to traders.
-However, households can observe the traders' return only at a monitoring cost c > 0, but they can commit to monitoring.
-Only traders have access to the risky asset.9 The asset can be interpreted as shares of a firm.
-It
+However, households can observe the traders' return only at a monitoring cost c>0, but they can commit to monitoring.
+Only traders have access to the risky asset.
+The firm pays a dividend of d in each period until it goes bankrupt.
+There is a probability $1-q \ge 0$ in each period that this happens;